 Wolf's diet and hunting behaviour

 The wolf is a carnivore.
-The availability of prey animals greatly influences its diet.
-It can prey on animals ranging from moles and lemmings to hares, birds, deer, reindeer and moose.
-Wolves primarily hunt cloven-hoofed animals, which in the coniferous forest belt usually mean moose, but they also eat carcasses and even small mammals.
+The availability of prey has a major impact on its diet.
+Its prey animals range from moles, lemmings, hares and birds to deer, reindeer and moose.
+While the wolf’s favourite prey are ungulates, usually moose in the boreal zone, it is also happy enough to eat carrion and even small mammals.
 In south-western Finland the white-tailed deer plays a significant role in the wolves' diet.
 In the reindeer herding area the most important prey animal is the reindeer.

 The wolf is a carnivore

 The wolf's diet varies especially in the early summer.
 It might prey on moose as well as smaller animals, such as hares, rodents and birds.
 The cubs must be fed every day.
 As autumn draws near and the cubs grow larger, hunting becomes easier and there are more large game animals such as moose calves to prey on.
 The entire pack participates in food acquisition and the young cubs learn how to hunt.

 Like all canines, the wolf has evolved into a durable and persistent pursuer that works together with its pack to hunt game animals that are a lot larger than itself.
 The natural way for a wolf to hunt is with its pack, but a lone wolf can also take down a moose by itself.
 A large animal hunted by wolves will have deep cuts in its neck and the back of its thighs from the wolves' canines.